Dwayne Johnson: Diversification (2025–present)

+Producing

 In 2012, Johnson founded his production company Seven Bucks Productions.
 Though originally attached as producer and star, Johnson will now serve solely as the former on a film adaptation of The Janson Directive.
 John Cena will fill the leading role, with Akiva Goldsman attached as screenwriter.
 Additionally, he will produce and star in a Netflix exclusive film titled John Henry & The Statesmen, as the titular folklore hero.
-The film will be directed by Jake Kasdan, from a script co-written by Kasdan and Tom Wheeler.
-With the first official teaser trailer released in October 2018, the project marks Kasdan and Johnson's third collaboration, following Jumanji: Welcome to the Jungle and Jumanji: The Next Level.
+The film will be directed by Jake Kasdan, from a script by Kasdan and Tom Wheeler.
+With the first official teaser trailer released in October 2018, the project marks Kasdan's and Johnson's third collaboration, after Jumanji: Welcome to the Jungle and Jumanji: The Next Level.

-In 2019, Johnson produced and appeared as himself in Fighting with My Family, a comedy drama about Paige and her family, who are also professional wrestlers.
+In 2019, Johnson produced and appeared as himself in Fighting with My Family, a comedy drama about Saraya Bevis and her family, who are also professional wrestlers.
 Johnson will co-produce and star in The King, a film about king Kamehameha Kūnuiākea, founder and first ruler of the Kingdom of Hawaiʻi.
-The project will be directed by Robert Zemeckis from a script written by Randall Wallace.
+The project will be directed by Robert Zemeckis from a script by Randall Wallace.
 The movie will be comparable to Braveheart in tone, given Wallace's work on both films, and will depict the king's role in resolving the wars among the islands of Hawaiʻi.
 The King was scheduled to begin production in 2020, but was halted by the COVID-19 pandemic.
 Johnson is also attached to produce/star in a sequel to Big Trouble in Little China, as well as project under development with Shane Black focusing on a new interpretation of Doc Savage.

 In 2021, his biographical comedy-drama series Young Rock began airing on NBC.
 A film centered around Teth-Adam/Black Adam, a part of the DC Extended Universe, was announced to be in development in January 2017.
-Originally cast in the role as early as September 2014 as the antagonist, in a film centered around the superhero Billy Batson/Shazam, his villainous role for Shazam! was re-worked into two separate films.
-Though Johnson would not appear in Shazam!, he served as a producer and his likeness was used through special effects in flashback scenes.
+Originally cast in the role as early as September 2014 as the antagonist, in a film centered around the superhero Billy Batson/Shazam, his villainous role for Shazam! was reworked into two separate films.
+Johnson did not appear in Shazam!, but he served as a producer and his likeness was used through special effects in flashback scenes.